Mother's Day Box Set BOGO - Use Code: MOMBOGO

 So, what should you look for in a topical that actually works?
 It starts with understanding the science behind pain relief.
 Ingredients like menthol and camphor have been trusted for generations for a reason: they provide a cooling or warming sensation that overrides pain signals, offering near-instant comfort.
 These are the workhorses of any great topical.
 When they are combined with modern delivery systems and other plant-based compounds, you get a formula that provides reliable relief, with or without cannabinoids.
 This approach ensures you’re getting a product built on a foundation of proven science, not just marketing trends.
 Let’s break down what makes a pain relief cream stand out from the rest.

-The Power of Proven Active Ingredients
+Focusing on Proven Active Ingredients

 The foundation of any effective topical is its active ingredients.
 For pain relief, menthol and camphor are the heavy hitters.
 These compounds, derived from mint and camphor trees, are FDA-approved external analgesics.
 They work by stimulating sensory receptors in the skin, creating a cooling or warming sensation that distracts your brain from feelings of pain.
 As the Arthritis Foundation notes, in many topicals, “other ingredients like menthol might be causing the relief.”
 That’s why we formulate our products with these powerful, time-tested ingredients at their core, ensuring you feel a tangible effect right where you need it.
 You can see a full breakdown of our benefits and ingredients to learn more.